observablehq/database-proxy/README.md

 ## Running the database proxy

-Usage for HTTP on localhost: `observable-database-proxy <name>` For HTTPS (on localhost or elsewhere): `observable-database-proxy <name> --sslcert <path-to-ssl.crt> --sslkey <path-to-ssl.key>`
+Usage: `observable-database-proxy <command> <name> [options]`

+Commands:

+- `start <name> [ssl options]` Start a database proxy server
+- `add <name>` Add a new database proxy configuration
+- `remove <name>` Remove an existing database proxy configuration
+- `reset <name>` Reset the shared secret for an existing database proxy configuration
+- `list` List all configured database proxies

-The first time running the database proxy for a given connection name, a window will be opened to ObservableHQ.com to configure the connection and set the shared secret.
+When adding a database proxy configuration, a window will be opened to ObservableHQ.com to configure the connection and set the shared secret.
 Subsequent starts of the database proxy do not require re-configuration.

-To reset the configuration for a given database proxy, use: observable-database-proxy <name> --reset
+Examples:

 ```
-  $ observable-database-proxy localdb
+  $ observable-database-proxy start localdb

+  $ observable-database-proxy add localssl
-  $ observable-database-proxy localssl --sslcert ~/.ssl/localhost.crt --sslkey ~/.ssl/localhost.key
+  $ observable-database-proxy start localssl --sslcert ~/.ssl/localhost.crt --sslkey ~/.ssl/localhost.key
 ```

 ## SSL Certificates